cs31415/cs31415.github.io/writings/Northern California Diary.md

 We climb up to the 2nd floor via stairs that are lined with portraits of past governors.
 The bannisters have intricate wood carvings, and lamps mounted on elaborate assemblies.
 On the 2nd floor, there are impressive doors to the senate chambers.

-The third floor has portraits of recent governors including Gray Davis and Arnold Schwarzenegger and entrance to the governors chamber.
+The third floor has portraits of recent governors including Gray Davis and Arnold Schwarzenegger and entrance to the governor's chamber.

 We go back down and look at the display for Ventura county for a few minutes before exiting.
 Kamini is feeling hungry to the point of fainting.

 We have some stroop waffle for the time being and decide to have lunch at  Preethi’s, an Indian restaurant in the downtown area nearby.
+It has both North and South Indian food, and generally these kinds of restaurants aren't good at anything.
+But we are hungry and it is close to 3 pm when most Indian restaurants close for siesta.

 The restaurant is empty, and the staff is an old Telugu uncle and aunty, who are almost surprised to see us.
 We have our doubts, but sit down and order dosas and uthappam.
 The aunty is wearing a mask that doesn’t cover the nose.
 The uncle isn’t wearing a mask and is coughing.
 Another maskless fellow enters the restaurant and starts talking with the uncle.
 We decide to not take a risk and walk out.
 The uncle calls out after us asking if we want or not, and we reply in the negative.
 It feels embarrassing and we feel bad for the uncle and aunty, but we can’t risk getting ill in times like these.